 Mr. Mahabaleshwara M S (DIN: 07645317) was reappointed as the Managing Director &CEO of the Bank upon receipt of approval from RBI to hold office from April 152020 for aperiod of three years i.e. till April 142023 in accordance with Section 35B of BankingRegulation Act 1949.

 PERFORMANCE EVALUATION OF THE BOARD

-Further the Board has also reviewed the performance of committees of the Board andthat of individual Independent Directors at its meeting held on March 232021.
+Further the Board has also reviewed the performance of Committees of the Board andeach of individual Independent Directors at its meeting held on March 232021.

 DIRECTORS' RESPONSIBILITY STATEMENT